 What is UTIBRON NEOHALER?

-UTIBRON NEOHALER combines a LABA medicine (indacaterol) and an anticholinergic medicine (glycopyrrolate).
+UTIBRON NEOHALER combines a long-acting beta2 adrenergic agonist (LABA) medicine (indacaterol) and an anticholinergic medicine (glycopyrrolate).

 - UTIBRON NEOHALER is for long-term use and should be taken, 2 times each day, to improve symptoms of COPD for better breathing.

 - UTIBRON NEOHALER is not used to treat sudden symptoms of COPD.
 Always have a short-acting beta 2 agonist medicine (rescue inhaler) with you to treat sudden symptoms of COPD.
 If you do not have a rescue inhaler, contact your healthcare provider to have one prescribed for you.